up arrow

 Cost

-• Cash pay: Wegovy has a savings card for people without insurance or whose insurance does not cover it that reduces the price to $650/month (see Wegovy website)
+• Cash pay: Novo Nordisk has a savings card for people without insurance coverage that brings the price down to $650/month (see Wegovy website)

 • Insurance: